itb-community/ITB-ModUtils/README.md

 -- Rest of your init.lua file
 ```

 ...Where the `myname` in `myname_modApiExt` should be changed to some unique identifier that is very unlikely to be used by other mods.
 A good convention is first using a short of your nickname, followed by name of the mod you're working on.
-For example, when I (kartoFlane) was working on a snake vek enemy mod, I named this variable `kf_snake_modApiExt`.
+For example, when I (kartoFlane) was working on a snake Vek enemy mod, I named this variable `kf_snake_modApiExt`.

 Now in your mod, you can use the `myname_modApiExt` variable to access any ModUtils functions you may need.

-If you ever need to check whether the version you're running is the most recent one available to the player, or want to get the most recent version, you can use `myname_modApiExt:isMostRecent()` and `myname_modApiExt:getMostRecent()` respectively.
+If you ever need to check whether the version you're running is the most recent one available to the player, or want to get the most recent version, you can use [`myname_modApiExt:isMostRecent()`](https://github.com/kartoFlane/ITB-ModUtils/blob/master/docs.md#modapiextismostrecent) and [`myname_modApiExt:getMostRecent()`](https://github.com/kartoFlane/ITB-ModUtils/blob/master/docs.md#modapiextgetmostrecent) respectively.